Managing Trucking Expenses: How to Keep Your Business Afloat

 Breaking Down Annual Trucking Expenses

-For commercial trucks to conduct business, it is estimated that trucking expenses can amount to $180,000.
+Commercial trucks require an estimated $180,000 worth of trucking expenses to conduct business.
 A staggering $70,000 of these trucking expenses go towards fuel.
 Typically, trucking companies must cover this cost on their own instead of receiving transportation expenses upfront.
-Likewise, if you pull a trailer rather than simply tugging a bobcat, these expensive fuel costs go up by about 24 cents per mile!
+Likewise, pulling a trailer increases fuel costs by approximately 24 cents per mile!

 When you factor in unpredictable traffic congestion, these trucking expenses continue to rise even higher.
-The remainder of the average annual total fixed costs include the truck driver’s salary, truck repairs and maintenance, annual vehicle insurance, tire maintenance, permits and licenses, state tolls and fuel taxes.
-Then there’s the $600 average annual cost for coffee, a necessary trucking expense which many drivers likely exceed in the thousands.
+The average fixed costs for a truck include driver’s salary, vehicle repairs and maintenance, insurance, tire upkeep, permits and licenses, state tolls, and fuel taxes.
+On top of that, drivers spend an average of $600 per year on coffee – with some exceeding thousands.

 So where is all of this money coming from?
 The trucking company, of course.
-And, as the owner of a trucking company, front-loading costs which need to be invoiced can make it seem like you’re paying for something that you shouldn’t ever have to pay for.
+As the owner of a trucking company, you may feel like you’re paying for something you shouldn’t because of front-loading costs that require invoicing.
 Not only that, but you and your company legitimately may not have the funds available to pay for fuel upfront.
 If you operate a fleet of trucks, your business might shell out hundreds of thousands of dollars in just a short time.
 It is thus important that truck company owners find ways to maintain free-flowing capital available to pay for these expenses.
 This is where Thunder Funding comes in to help.

 Working with a freight factoring company to manage mounting trucking expenses will stabilize cash flow and keep unpaid invoices in check.

-If you’ve never explored freight factoring, it can save you the trouble of having to pay for trucking expenses which are owed to you.
+By exploring freight factoring, you can avoid having to pay for trucking expenses that are owed to you.
 Our trucking reimbursements ensure that your trucking business is never in a financial hole.
 We understand that because you make transactions with lots of businesses, waiting lengthy periods of time for invoices to roll in just so you can pay off trucking expenses is a big hassle.
 Thunder Funding seeks to turn the page on outdated trucking industry payment protocols and is happy to step up to the plate as your partner.

 For more information about starting your own trucking business be sure to check out this blog post: Thinking of Starting your Own Trucking Company?